Cimpress-MCP/vagrant-orchestrate/README.md

 required_plugins["vagrant-managed-servers"] = { version: "0.7.0" }
 ```

+If you are executing in a shared environment, like a build slave, you can create your own
+own plugin install directory by setting the `VAGRANT_HOME` variable to something relative
+to the current directory.

+    $ VAGRANT_HOME=./.vagrant.d vagrant orchestrate push

+or

+    > SET VAGRANT_HOME=./.vagrant.d
+    > vagrant orchestrate push

 #### Working with multiple environments

 Vagrant Orchestrate offers a way to manage multiple environments using a combination of a single servers.json file and the name of the current git branch as an indicator of the current environment.